-A person shall be eligible for in-state tuition if:
+You are eligible for in-state tuition if:

-Any person who is approved by the college for in-state tuition and so registers shall be eligible for continued classification as a Massachusetts resident for tuition purposes during continuous attendance until the attainment of the degree.
+Any person who is approved by the College for in-state tuition and so registers shall be eligible for continued classification as a Massachusetts resident for tuition purposes during continuous attendance until the attainment of the degree.
 Any misrepresentation, omission or incorrect information contained on a student/applicant affidavit for in-state tuition which if stated accurately would be the basis for denial of in-state tuition shall be cause for dismissal or other disciplinary action with no right to a tuition refund.

 All other persons shall NOT be eligible for in-state tuition and shall pay the out-of-state tuition as it may be established from time to time.